 When you are looking for a pediatrician for your baby, whether born or in the womb, it is important to do your research on who the most respected and trusted pediatricians are in your area.
-This can be done by word of mouth, i.e. asking friends, family, coworkers, or your general practitioner who they recommend, or it can be done online, through social media or online reviews.
-Online search will show which pediatricians are rated well for punctuality, office environment, ease of appointments, level of care given, etc. Once you narrow a list down of which pediatricians you believe will be best suited to take care of your baby, find out their information and start calling down the list.
+This can be done by word of mouth, i.e. asking friends, family, coworkers, or your general practitioner who they recommend, or it can be done online, through social media, or online reviews.
+An online search will show which pediatricians are rated well for punctuality, office environment, ease of appointments, level of care given, etc. Once you narrow the list of which pediatricians you believe will be best suited to take care of your baby, find out their information and start calling down the list.
 Some pediatricians might not be taking new patients, so it is important that you have a few names on the list.

 While it is not a requirement, it is best practice to have a pediatrician lined up before the baby is born.
 Your baby’s first medical exam will take place immediately after birth, so it will be an easy transition if you have a pediatrician prior to the birth.

 You should expect your pediatrician to examine your baby in the hospital within 24 hours of giving birth.
 They will do a full exam, making sure that your baby’s body is functioning normally.
 Your pediatrician will look for alertness, skin tone, basic reflexes, hip stability, and will take measurements.
 There will also be screening for their hearing, metabolism, and hemoglobins.
 Your baby will also be given a hepatitis B immunization.